rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 ## The project_id

-The `project_id` is a unique name for a rollyourown.xyz project and is the name of the project repository on the rollyourown.xyz Git server and on the rollyourown.xyz [Codeberg](https://codeberg.org/rollyourown-xyz) and [Github](https://github.com/rollyourown-xyz) mirrors.
+The `project_id` is a unique name for a rollyourown project and is the name of the project repository on the rollyourown Git server and on the rollyourown [Codeberg](https://codeberg.org/rollyourown-xyz) and [Github](https://github.com/rollyourown-xyz) mirrors.

 The `project_id` is always of the form `ryo-<NAME>` where `<NAME>` usually identifies the open source software or service to be deployed (for example, `ryo-nextcloud` or `ryo-gitea`).